 The 3 E’s of Healthy Lifestyles

-I want everyone to succeed at creating a healthy lifestyle.
-I want to see the streets and parks packed with people exercising and enjoying physical activity.
+We want everyone young and older adult alike to succeed at creating a healthy lifestyle.
+We want to see the streets and parks packed with older adults exercising and enjoying physical activity.
 In making fitness a part of a healthy lifestyle our fitness coaches use the rule of the 3 E’s: Enjoyment, Engagement, and Effort.

 There is a famous saying that goes something like, “If you enjoy what you’re doing, you’ll never work a day in your life”.
 I don’t agree with that.
 I do plenty of things that I enjoy doing but still require a great deal of effort.
 The rewards are worth the effort, and the thing engaged in is palatable.
 Remember effort is still required, and many times a lot of it.
 Don’t kid yourself with thinking that it’s all smooth sailing.

 So find something enjoy, engage in it often, and put in the effort and then reap the rewards.